Aviah/django-selenium-page-objects/README.md

 ### List View Pages

-To repesent a list of items in a page, use xpath.
-In most web application every item has an id, or a uuid, so it's hard to knoq before-hand what this id will be in the test.
-Xpath is a convinient way to loop through the list by the item **position**, regardless the id.
+To repesent a list of items in a page, use **xpath**.
+In most web application every item has an id, or a uuid, so it's hard to know beforehand what this id will be when the test runs.
+Xpath is a convinient way to loop through the list by the item by **position**, regardless the id.

-Again, map an item to an element object, with context methods like edit, delete, update, approve etc.
+Map every item to an element object, with context methods like `edit`, `delete`, `update`, `approve` etc.

-Coding against a "tabel of expesnes" page may look like this:
+Coding against a "table of expesnes" page may look like this:

 	class Expense(elements_base.WebElementByXPath):